Featured Homes & Communities

 In addition to outdoor pursuits, Scottsdale is known for its dining and shopping.
 Old Town and Downtown Scottsdale are home to the Scottsdale Fashion Square Mall and dozens of boutiques and galleries.
 A large number of the area’s top restaurants are also located here.
 As you go further north, Kierland Commons and the Scottsdale Quarter offer many more shopping and dining options.
 And, throughout the rest of the city, you will find wonderful and unique boutiques and restaurants in various other smaller developments.

-Sports fans have plenty to keep them busy with the presence of many professional sports teams including the Arizona Cardinals, Phoenix Suns, Arizona Diamondbacks and the Phoenix Coyotes.
+Sports fans have plenty to keep them busy with the presence of many professional sports teams including the Arizona Cardinals, Phoenix Suns, Arizona Diamondbacks and the Arizona Coyotes.
 Baseball fans in Scottsdale and from all over enjoy the many Spring Training games that take place at Salt River Fields and other valley locations.

-Whether you want to see the galleries of Old Town Scottsdale via the the weekly “Art Walk”, or want to catch a Suns or Diamondbacks game or simply want to take a hike in one of our many local parks, there are plenty of choices.
+Whether you want to see the galleries of Old Town Scottsdale via the weekly “Art Walk”, or want to catch a Suns or Diamondbacks game or simply want to take a hike in one of our many local parks, there are plenty of choices.
 If you would like more local information or have any questions, please feel free to contact us.